nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-HelloFile detects the tag name entered to be invalid.
+HelloFile detects that the tag name entered is invalid.

     * 2a1.
 HelloFile prompts the user that the tag name entered is invalid.

         Use case resumes from step 1.

 * 2b.
-HelloFile detects the file path entered to be invalid.
+HelloFile detects that the file path entered is invalid.

     * 2b1.
 HelloFile prompts the user that the file path entered is invalid.

         Use case resumes from step 1.

 * 2c.
-HelloFile detects the label entered to be invalid.
+HelloFile detects that the label entered is invalid.

     * 2c1.
 HelloFile prompts the user that the label entered is invalid.